Acoustic Panels - Podcast Studio

 — Daniel Ingram

 For instance, the acoustic panels would also need to be something that could be mounted on walls as well as ceilings to best treat the area.
-In conclusion, it was decided that 2” thick AlphaSorb® Anchorage Acoustic Panels, as well as some 3″ thick AlphaSorb® Flat Foam would be the best options.
+In conclusion, it was decided that 2” thick AlphaSorb® Fabric Wrapped Acoustic Panels in Guilford of Maine Anchorage Fabric, as well as some 3″ thick AlphaSorb® Flat Foam would be the best options.

-A combination of multiple sizes and quantities of 2” thick AlphaSorb® Anchorage White Acoustic Panels (1′ x 2′, 3′ x 6′, 1′ x 4′, 3′ x 4′ and 3′ x 3′), using Rotofast anchors so that they could mount to both the walls and ceiling and therefore, incur minimal damage to the structure, Similarly, four sheets of the 3″ thick AlphaSorb® Flat Foam in Natural White were placed around the floor to reduce any echo and reverberation coming from below the wall panels.
+A combination of multiple sizes and quantities of 2” thick AlphaSorb® Fabric Wrapped Acoustic Panels in White Anchorage fabric (1′ x 2′, 3′ x 6′, 1′ x 4′, 3′ x 4′ and 3′ x 3′), using Rotofast anchors so that they could mount to both the walls and ceiling and therefore, incur minimal damage to the structure, Similarly, four sheets of the 3″ thick AlphaSorb® Flat Foam in Natural White were placed around the floor to reduce any echo and reverberation coming from below the wall panels.

 Almost instantly, Daniel could hear the difference both in the room and in his podcast recordings and livestream quality.
 The echo in the room had all but vanished and looked great in the space.
 The noise floor had dropped significantly.
 In conclusion, the acoustic panels worked exactly as expected and in addition, added a professional recording studio look to the space as well.